 Is it safe for women to travel alone?
 As a girl who wanders the world by herself I get asked this question a lot.

-However, the subject has received even more attention in recent weeks following media coverage of the rape and death of a young woman in India, the tragic murder last month of an America woman in Turkey and most recently the rape of a group of six Spanish women in Mexico.
+However, the subject has received even more attention following media coverage of the rape and death of a young woman in India, the tragic murder of an America woman in Turkey and the rape of a group of six Spanish women in Mexico.
 (Incidentally the six women were travelling with men.)

 With these tragic attacks at the forefront of our news it is no surprise to me that the issue of safety is currently top of the list of concerns for female travelers.